staabm/phpstan-dba/README.md

 This extension provides the following features:

+* result set type-inferrence
 * inspect sql queries, detect errors and placeholder/bound value mismatches
-* result set type-inferrence
 * builtin support for `doctrine/dbal`, `mysqli`, and `PDO`
-* API to built the same features for your custom sql based database access layer
+* API to configure the same features for your custom sql based database access layer

-In case you are using Doctrine ORM, you might use phpstan-dba in tandem with [phpstan-doctrine](https://github.com/phpstan/phpstan-doctrine).
+In case you are using Doctrine ORM, you might use `phpstan-dba` in tandem with [phpstan-doctrine](https://github.com/phpstan/phpstan-doctrine).

 **Note:**
-At the moment only mysql/mariadb and pgsql databases are supported.
+At the moment only MySQL/MariaDB and PGSQL databases are supported.
 Technically it's not a big problem to support other databases though.

 [see the unit-testsuite](https://github.com/staabm/phpstan-dba/tree/main/tests/default/data) to get a feeling about the current featureset.